Homemade Chipotle Spice Rub for Ribs & Pulled Pork

 DIRECTIONS

-Trim the fennel and cut each bulb in half lengthwise, then cut each half into 4 wedges.
+Next, trim the fennel, cut each bulb in half lengthwise, and then cut each half into 4 wedges.
 Add the fennel to the liquids, along with the chicken, sliced clementines and thyme.
-Mix well, refrigerate and marinate for a couple of hours or overnight.
+Mix well, transfer to a ziplock bag (or 2) and marinate for a couple of hours or overnight.
+You could just marinate this in the large mixing bowl, however I actually find it is easier to mix and rotate throughout the marinating process, as a result, all the goodness will reach all parts of the chicken.

 If you are very short on time and still want to make this dish, you could certainly shorten the marinating time.
 On the other hand, know that you may be compromising the intensity of the flavors.
 Consequently, I would shoot for at least a full hour of martinating.